Anthracycline chemotherapy medicines:

 - cardiac MRI

-- multigated acquisition scan, a test that measures the pumping function of the ventricles, the lower chambers of the heart
+- multigated acquisition (MUGA) scan, a test that measures the pumping function of the ventricles, the lower chambers of the heart

 The researchers then looked to see how many women had risk factors for heart failure, including:

 - coronary artery disease, the hardening and narrowing of the arteries caused by a build up of plaque in the arteries

 - atrial fibrillation, irregular and often rapid heart beat that increases the risk of stroke and heart disease

 - high cholesterol and/or triglycerides, which can cause plaque to build up in the arteries